 Matthews China Small Companies Fund

-Trade war tensions and geopolitical risks dominated headlines during the third quarter.
-Additional uncertainty over the near-term outlook for the market was brought on by Chinese domestic policies toward deleveraging and regulating the consumer services economy.
-These factors all negatively impacted Chinese equity markets in terms of both performance and volatility.
+There was no shortage of alarming headlines in 2018.
+Trade war tensions, geopolitical risks and worries about a structural China slowdown dominated the news throughout the year.
+These factors all negatively impacted China's equity markets in terms of both performance and volatility.
 For the first time in a while, we saw a noticeable slowdown in domestic retail consumption of large-ticket items, such as autos and home decorations, driven by domestic deleveraging.
 Even though retail sales and industrial production figures continued to meet expectations through August, investors worried about a downward trajectory in the near term—thus ignoring the strong August data.
-China's central bank, the People's Bank of China, appeared to be cognizant of the near-term policy and geopolitical headwinds and therefore continued to be accommodative by lowering interest rates twice during the quarter.
+China's central bank, the People's Bank of China, appeared to be cognizant of the near-term policy and geopolitical headwinds and therefore continued to be accommodative by lowering interest rates.
 The government's determination in steering China's longer term structural reform, however, remains solid as it maintained its strict controls over the riskier parts of the nation's lending system.

 From both a top-down and bottom-up perspective, we continue to anticipate long-term sustainable growth in the Chinese economy and in corporate earnings.
-The market's concerns over the rising cost of funding and escalating trade tensions should, in our view, have little impact on China's smaller companies given their domestic focus and lower dependence on financial leverage.
-However, China's recent policies toward the consumer services economy does have near-term negative impacts on sentiment for smaller companies.
+The market's concerns over escalating trade tensions should, in our view, have little impact on China's smaller companies given their domestic focus and lower dependence on financial leverage.
+China's recent policies toward the consumer services economy, however, do have near-term negative impacts on sentiment for smaller companies.

 Performance Contributors and Detractors:

-Among the top contributors to Fund performance during the third quarter were Huaxin Cement and Yihai International Holding.
-Huaxin Cement continued to benefit from China's overall supply-side reform to clean up the environment.
+Among the top contributors to Fund performance during 2018 were CIFI Holdings and Yihai International Holding.
+CIFI Holdings is a top residential property developer in China with a sound land-banking strategy around cities with high productivity growth and a strong balance sheet.
 Yihai International Holding manufactures and sells a leading hot pot soup base and condiment brand for both restaurants and retail consumers.
 We believe the company has strong growth visibility given the popularity of its associated hot pot restaurant chain and its rapidly growing new business in restaurant supplies.

 Notable Portfolio Changes:

-During the third quarter, Huaxin Cement “graduated” from our portfolio—meaning it did well enough while we held it in our portfolio that it saw its market capitalization exceed our typical small-cap range.
-We also exited China Zhengtong Auto Services due to its relatively high leverage levels and the continued unfavorable funding environment toward this sector.
-We continue to selectively add innovative companies to our portfolio, especially in the technology and consumer-related sectors.
+We have consistently held the belief that small-cap companies should compete on innovation and high returns on capital.
+During the year, we further reduced our exposure to companies with higher debt burdens and selectively added innovative companies to our portfolio, especially in the technology and consumer-related sectors.
 China's small-cap universe continues to be a fertile hunting ground for finding cash flow-rich growth stocks at reasonable valuations, and we have been able to easily replace our “graduates” with attractive new holdings.

 We remain cautiously optimistic about China's small-cap market despite heightened market volatility as we focus rigorously on the sound fundamentals of our portfolio companies.
 From a macroeconomic perspective, we continue to believe China has the ability to stabilize its economy through fiscal spending, interest rate adjustments and currency management.
 In addition, steps taken to correct China's structural issues are continuing on the right track, despite the near-term pains of a deleveraging economy.
 We are focused on seeking innovative and capital-efficient small companies that are relatively insulated from macroeconomic uncertainties.
 We will continue to seek companies with sustainable, quality earnings streams, strong cash flows and good balance sheets that can weather uncertain economic conditions.
 We believe sectors such as industrial automation, health care and technology are among the most attractive from a secular growth perspective.